This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Correct the mistakes you’ve made in your first application or improve your situation

 It’s crucial to learn from your mistakes and not let a rejection lower your chances of approval in the future.
 While visa officers may take note of your previous denial, Embassies and Consulates are reasonable and understand that mistakes happen.
 By addressing any issues with your initial application and improving your situation, you can confidently re-apply and have a good chance of success.
-So, don’t be discouraged by a rejection and use it as an opportunity to improve your application.
+So, don’t be discouraged by rejection and use it as an opportunity to improve your application.

 Wait for 30 days until you re-apply for your Schengen visa